incerta/schematox/CONTRIBUTING.md

 `SubjT_V` is shortened `SubjectTypeValidated`. `SubjT_P` is shortened `SujbectTypeParsed`.
 Used in conjunction with `Con_` prefix.
 Both suffixes representing schema subject type depending on the schema subject check method: parse or validate.
 We support two flows of type inference for two main reasons:

-- Validate flow returns reference to original object without any mutations on success validation so we can't omit `undefined` values from the `Array` of validation flow if user specified optional schema as the array schema child.
+- Validate flow returns reference to original object without any mutations.
-- Parse flow returns deep copy of parsed object:
+- Parse flow returns deep copy of parsed object, replaces `null` with `undefined` and `undefined` with schema `default` value.
-  - The parse flow can populate absent object key values with `default` specified in the corresponding property value schema
-  - The runtime parser just ignores non specified optional values

 Because `default` value can be specified on base detailed schema ground level (`BD_Schema`) all type constructors for all base detailed and compound schema subject type will be split accordingly.